dan-fritchman/fritch.mn/www/SwMakesHw/0003-reactive-event-driven-hardware.md

 Behavioral hardware simulation runs on a near-identical paradigm.
 Events typically come in the form of changes elsewhere in the system, often of signal values.
 HDLs include built-in syntax for capturing the sensitivity of a method -- or in HDL lingo, a *procedural block* -- to changes in signal values.

 The event-driven pattern is commonly used to describe *sequential logic*, in which the outputs of a hardware module are functions of both the current inputs, and the module's current state.
-Most digital hardware is both sequential and *synchronous*, in that its operations are triggered by edges of a widely distributed timing signal, commonly called the *clock*.  *Finite state machines* (FSMs) are among the
+Most digital hardware is both sequential and *synchronous*, in that its operations are triggered by edges of a widely distributed timing signal, commonly called the *clock*.  *Finite state machines* (FSMs) are among the most common examples.

 ```verilog
 module fsm ( /* ... */ )